 Homework and quizzes 5%

-Labs 40%
+Labs 40% 45%

-Test (3 or more) 45%
+Test (3 or more) 45% 35%

-Participation 10%
+Participation 10% 15%

+[Revised due to lack of 3 tests]

 Labs assigned with formal write ups will be worth 3x as many points as informal labs.

 All labs must be demonstrated to the instructor for points to be awarded for completing the lab.
 NO DEMONSTRATION will result in a ZERO for the LAB!